moomoomewmew/Katie-s_Wonderful_Game/README.md

 ***
 #### There are two players: black and red.

-Rules:
+#### Rules:
 * Red starts the game
-* Each player can move 1 square diagonally left or right *jump over your opponents checkers to remove them from the board.
+* Each player can move 1 square diagonally left or right
+* Jump over your opponents checkers to remove them from the board.
-*the first player to the other side wins!
+* The first player to the other side wins!

-#### GOAL: remove all of your opponents pieces from the board.
+#### GOAL: Get to the other side of the board.

 ***
 ## How To Get It